-The risk of dying from a Covid vaccine is lower than 1 in 31,000
+The risk of dying from a vaccine is far lower than 1 in 31,000 and we found no evidence or source for the claim.

 When large groups of people are vaccinated, especially when elderly and vulnerable people are prioritised, you would expect a certain number of deaths after vaccination, just by chance.
 The MHRA has said the majority of reported deaths following a vaccine “were in elderly people or people with underlying illness”.